mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 A gel was replaced with about 100 calories of lemonade in bottle.
 Used an old water bottle carrier only to be reminded why it is an _"old"_ water bottle carrier.
 I also ran in my new pair of Altra Escalante 2.5 for the first time; nice update.
 <!---->
 Running this afternoon felt heavy legged to start, really good after 45 minutes and then heavy legged to wrap up.
+It was the warmest run of the year.

 There was a hint that my left ankle might still be a bit bothered from a mountain bike ride [10 days ago](ironman2021-22weeksout?sat); a couple of mild twinges in the first couple of kms but all clear for the remaining 10 km.

-My run clock must be off because after that 45 minute mark, I swear I was popping of the ground at 5:30/km pace but the GPS/footpod was measuring closer to 6:05/km.
+My run clock must be off because after that 45 minute mark, I swear I was popping of the ground at 5:35/km pace but the GPS/footpod was measuring **closer to 6:05/km**.
 I really don't care either way, the goal was to run a rolling route and this checked that box nicely ☑️

 ### Craigflower Run Profile
 ![Run Profile](/assets/jpg/runprofile-20210413.jpeg)